dalesgit/logseq-sd/pages/In touch.md

 			- Shea wants to silence the inner critic.
 Mayra encourages dialog with
 	- SD needs to keep an index file of therapists for making referrals
 		- know your own boundaries cp. know when a person needs more therapy
 		- she shared with group the help that sertraline has been for him.
+Generic Zoloft
 			- Sertraline (Zoloft)
 			  is a medication used for depression, panic disorders, obsessive-compulsive disorder (OCD), social anxiety disorder (SAD),